Pydantic AI

 Online evals

-You can run online evals on your Pydantic agent, which will run evaluations on all incoming traces on Confident AI’s servers.
-This approach is recommended if your agent is in production.
+You can run online evals on your Pydantic AI agent.
+Online evals run evaluations on all incoming traces on Confident AI’s servers and are the recommended approach for production agents.

 Create metric collection

-Create a metric collection on Confident AI with the metrics you wish to use to evaluate your Pydantic agent.
+Create a metric collection on Confident AI with the metrics you want to use to evaluate your agent.

-Your metric collection must only contain metrics that only evaluate the input and actual output of your Pydantic AI agent.
+Your metric collection should only contain metrics that evaluate the input and output of the span or trace you are targeting.

 Run evals